Lawyers with Experience in Johns Hopkins Hospital Lawsuits

 There are several other search variations for Johns Hopkins, such as the Johns Hopkins Health System, Johns Hopkins Health, and Johns Hopkins Community Physicians.
 The Johns Hopkins network also includes a handful of affiliated hospitals across Maryland, including Howard County General Hospital, Suburban Hospital, and Mt.
 Washington Pediatric Hospital.
 Medical malpractice lawsuits are the most common scenario in which Hopkins is a defendant, followed by tort claims.
 As the hospital is based in Baltimore City, most of the cases filed in the Maryland circuit court system against Johns Hopkins Hospital were in Baltimore City Circuit Court.
 However, claims are filed in a variety of circuit courts within the state, likely due to the Hospital’s satellite locations.

-Some of the major personal injury firms that regularly sue Johns Hopkins Hospital for medical malpractice are: Schochor, Federico & Staton; Salsbury, Clements, Bekman, Marder & Adkins; Schlachman, Belsky & Weiner; Ashcraft & Gerel; The Law Office of Peter G. Angelos; and the Law Office of Spector & Kopec.
+Some of the major personal injury firms that regularly sue Johns Hopkins Hospital for medical malpractice are: Schochor, Federico & Staton; The Valente Law Group; Arfaa Law Group; The Law Office of Peter G. Angelos; and Wais, Vogelstein, Forman, Koch & Norman, LLC.
 If you have been injured by Johns Hopkins Hospital, you should contact a medical malpractice lawyer to assess your claim.

 Statistics on Johns Hopkins Hospital

-This information is from “Hospitals, Ranked by Admissions at Hospitals in Greater Baltimore in 2018” written by Maria Sieron, Baltimore Business Journal (November 8-14, 2019)
+This information is from “Hospitals, Ranked by Admissions at Hospitals in Greater Baltimore in 2020” written by Giacomo Bologna, Baltimore Business Journal Book of Lists 2021-2022

 Hopkins Lawsuits in the News

 Johns Hopkins made national news in 2013 when it was revealed that Dr. Nikita A. Levy, a gynecologist and obstetrician at Johns Hopkins Community Medicine, had secretly recorded the pelvic exams of thousands of patients over many years.
-Law enforcement eventually located numerous videos and images of these exams stored on his home computer.
-Jonathan Schochor of Schochor, Federico and Staton, along with other firms, litigated a class action lawsuit alleging that this sickening breach of trust on the part of Dr. Levy created severe emotional distress for his former patients.
-Rather than take the case to a jury, in 2014 Johns Hopkins Hospital agreed to pay a settlement of $190 million to over 7,000 women victimized by Dr. Levy.
+Law enforcement eventually located numerous videos and images of these exams on his home computer.
+Several firms litigated a class-action lawsuit alleging that this sickening breach of trust on the part of Dr. Levy created severe emotional distress for his former patients.
+Rather than take the case to a jury, in 2014, Johns Hopkins Hospital agreed to pay a settlement of $190 million to over 7,000 women victimized by Dr. Levy.